Esri/data-collection-android/README.md

 * Working with related records
 * Identifying map features
 * Portal authentication with OAuth
-* Using the World Geocoder service
+* Using the World Geocoding service
 * Using Popup configuration to drive app behavior

 _Watch or Star this repo to be notified when the app becomes public!_